Västgötalagen

 This legal code exists in two versions, Äldre Västgötalagen and Yngre Västgötalagen (the Elder and Younger Westrogothic law, respectively).
 A first printing in modern times was published by Hans Samuel Collin and Carl Johan Schlyter in 1827 (which made the text the subject of the earliest known stemma), and a new edition by Gösta Holm in 1976.

 The oldest manuscript of Äldre Västgötalagen contains other material added by a priest called Laurentius in Vedum around 1325.
 This material is of varying nature, including notes on the border between Sweden and Denmark and lists of bishops in Skara, lawspeakers in Västergötland and Swedish kings.
 The latter begins with Olof Skötkonung and ends with Johan Sverkersson.

 In these years, Swedish men left to enlist in the Byzantine Varangian Guard in such numbers that Västgötalagen declared no one could inherit while staying in "Greece"—the then Scandinavian term for the Byzantine Empire—to stop the emigration, especially as two other European courts simultaneously also recruited Scandinavians: Kievan Rus' c.
 980–1060 and London 1018–1066 (the Þingalið).

+The Older Västgöta Law

+The Older Västgöta Law, as other medieval Swedish laws was divided into balkar and then flockar.
+Below are the titles as indicated by rubrics in the Codex Holmiensis B 59; in one case, the rubric is clearly miswritten.